LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

     url = https://api.openweathermap.org/data/2.5/weather?q={city}&units=metric&appid={api_key}
     api_key = <<YOUR PRIVATE API KEY>>

 When you run your pump with configuration file you have to run it with ``-c`` switch.
-So after you finish your pump and you need to test it, type ``python3 weather-pump.py -c weather-pump.conf`` to the terminal.
+So after you finish your pump and you need to test it, type ``python3 your-pump-name.py -c weather-pump.conf`` to the terminal.

 You can change the list of cities to any locations you wish.
 The important part of this source is ``async def cycle(self)`` method where we request the API's url for every location from our list and process them in the pipeline.

-Just be sure that you import ``aiohttp`` package and you change ``HTTPClientSource`` with our new specified ``LoadSource``.
+Just be sure that you import ``aiohttp`` package and change ``HTTPClientSource`` with our new specified ``LoadSource``.

-You can copy/paste the final code here:
+You can copy-paste the final code here:
 ::
     #!/usr/bin/env python3